felho/growcery/README.md

 - [ ] client-apis file --> use the FunctionRecord in the case of the first fetch.
 - [ ] client-apis file --> think about separating the different entities into separate files.
 - [ ] Think about the naming of the zod schemas as currently the naming is a bit messy
+- [ ] The user listing page has to be checked thorougly as this is a very naiv implementation
+- [ ] The authorization has to be checked everywhere we query or change data

 ### Login / user management